TIPS FROM YOUR GLOBAL TRAINING COMPANY

 A surefire way to lose your learners is to create the feeling that what they are learning is all theory and not really applicable in reality.
 With vILT there are unlimited possibilities to showcase real life application and results from the learning that is included in the course.
 Creating videos that learners can watch at specific points in the course will allow them to see how the content worked to solve an issue and again, create a higher sense of engagement.

-Creating short quizzes or assessments throughout the program will not only allow facilitators and learning leaders to gauge the effectiveness of the program but will also give the learners an opportunity to see what they’ve retained.
+Creating short quizzes or assessments throughout the program will not only allow vILT trainers, facilitators and learning leaders to gauge the effectiveness of the program but will also give the learners an opportunity to see what they’ve retained.
 The interactivity comes in with the way in which these short test points are designed.
 Think about using gamification, social media or videos and apply the questions to actual issues that they will or have faced versus keeping it theoretical in nature.
 Remember, the more real, the more engaged they will be!

 Make it Collaborative

 Although learners may be on their own during the course, you don’t have to make them feel that way!
 Creating interactivity through encouraging collaboration is a great way to make the group feel like a unit and also to increase overall learner engagement.
-Depending on your course design, having learners break off into groups for smaller group discussions from which information will be shared with the larger group is one way to create interaction.
-Instructors can also open up a separate online forum for questions, as well as chat amongst learners as things come up.
+Depending on your course design, having learners break off into groups for smaller group discussions from which information will be shared with the larger group is one way to create interaction. vILT trainers can also open up a separate online forum for questions, as well as chat amongst learners as things come up.
 Social media is another way to get interactive and collaborative with learners.

 Pleasing to the Eye